 The Fair Wages and Healthy Families Act's minimum wage and earned paid sick time provisions apply only to Arizona employees.
-Therefore, in the absence of further statutory or judicial guidance on the issue, the Industrial Commission will not include an employer's non-Arizona employees in an employer's total employee count for earned paid sick time purposes.
+Therefore, in the absence of further statutory or judicial guidance on the issue, the Industrial Commission will not enforce against an employer who does not count its non-Arizona employees in its total employee count for earned paid sick time purposes.

 Example: Employer A has ten California employees, three Colorado employees, and four Arizona employees.
-Though Employer A has 17 employees across three states, it has just four employees for earned paid sick time purposes.
-Because Employer A has fewer than 15 employees in Arizona, its four Arizona employees are entitled to accrue and use at least 24 hours of earned paid sick time per year (whereas an employee of an employer with 15 or more employees in Arizona would be entitled to accrue and use at least 40 hours of earned paid sick time per year).
-See How much earned paid sick time must an employee?
+Though Employer A has 17 total employees across three states, it has just four employees for earned paid sick time purposes.
+Because Employer A has fewer than 15 employees in Arizona, its four Arizona employees are entitled to accrue and use 24 hours of earned paid sick time per year (whereas an employee of an employer with 15 or more employees in Arizona would be entitled to accrue and use 40 hours of earned paid sick time per year).
+See How much earned paid sick time must an employer offer an employee?